Nagpuria people: History

 It is assumed that the Sadan people first brought the Indo-Aryan languages to the Chotanagpur plateau.
 There is not any fixed date of arrival of Sadan in Chota Nagpur.
 Probably, Sadan arrived in Chota Nagpur sometime after Aryan came to South Asia.
 According to the Anthropologist, Sadans are of Aryan origin and their culture, such as festivals and cuisine, are similar to tribal people due to residing with the tribals.
 According to scholars, small numbers of Austro-Asiatic language speakers adopted Indo-Aryan languages and culture.

-Proto historic era
+Prehistoric era

 Stone tools and microliths were discovered from the Chota Nagpur plateau region, which are from the Mesolithic period.
 Flake tools, arrowheads, celts have been found which are from the Neolithic period.
 During the 2nd millennium BC, the use of Cooper tools had spread in the Chotanagpur plateau region and these find-complexes known as Copper Hoard culture associated with Ochre Coloured Pottery culture.
 According to many historians, the Copper hoard people were early Indo-Aryan speakers, who came to South Asia earlier than Vedic Aryan and spread farther to the East.
 According to the Jharkhand Co-ordination committee (1989), Sadan people are the early Aryan people (Early Indo-Aryan language speakers) and differ from other Aryan people as Sadan strictly didn't follow Brahmincal practices.